Ergon-moe/Bitcoin-Static/doc/build-unix-arch.md

 ## Building

-Once you have installed the required dependencies (see sections above), you can build Bitcoin Cash Node as such:
+Once you have installed the required dependencies (see sections above), you can build Bitcoin Static as such:

 First fetch the code (if you haven't done so already).